The best free ebook readers improve your reading experience on PC or Mac.

 If you're thinking of buying a Kindle or other physical e-reader, it might be worth waiting until Black Friday and Cyber Monday, when we're bound to see some great deals on Amazon and other retailers.

 - Thinking of buying a Kindle?
-Find the right one for you
+Our guide to the best Kindles

 Amazon’s official Kindle app for Windows (as well as Mac and mobile devices) is smart and stylish, and although it tempts you with reading suggestions from the Kindle store, the sales pitch isn’t too in-your-face.